 Although the investigation and the report focus primarily on wrong site anaesthetic blocks, the findings, safety recommendations and safety observation may be beneficial when considering the development of other national patient safety initiatives.

-The report makes two safety recommendations to the Royal College of Anaesthetists and one safety observation.
+We've made two safety recommendations to the Royal College of Anaesthetists as a result of this investigation.

 The Royal College of Anaesthetists establishes a specialist working group to evaluate the current practices used to reduce wrong site block incidents.
 This group should consider how safety initiatives to reduce wrong site blocks can be standardised in anaesthesia training and practice.